 Donated services are recognized as revenue if the services create or enhance nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and typically need to be purchased if not provided by donation.
 The Center received donated services consisting primarily of legal and volunteer services.
-These donated services have been valued at the standard market rates that would have been incurred by the Center to obtain them and are reported as both revenue and expense in the accompanying financial statements because they meet the criteria as prescribed by accounting principles generally accepted in the United States of America.
-The donated legal and volunteer services for the year ended June 30, 2018 amounted to \$17,257,450.
+These donated services have been valued at the standard market rates that would have been incurred by the Center to obtain them and are reported as both revenue and expense in the accompanying financial statements because they meet the criteria as prescribed by U.S. GAAP.
+The donated legal and volunteer services for the year ended June 30, 2019 amounted to \$25,526,591.